ikaranmali/mqtt_in_python/README.md

 - sub.py
 - sub_conf.json
 - requirements.txt
+- Dockerfile
+- docker-compose

 Description of files

-- requirements.txr - required pip package for running paho-mqtt
+- requirements.txt - required pip package for running the scripts
 - data.json - Put required data in json format in data.json and pub.py sends that file as a msg-payload max size limit upto(255 mb)
 - pub_conf - publisher configuration such as broker address, port and topic
 - sub_conf - subscriber configuration such as broker address, port and topic